-My goal this year is to say ‘no’ more often.
-No, I cant do that for you.
-No, I cant bake that for you.
+My aim this year is to say ‘no’ more often.
+No, I can’t do that for you.
+No, I don’t have time to do that.
+No, I can’t pick up that extra shift at work.
+No, I can’t bake that for you.
 No, I can’t see you today.
 No, I can’t make that night out.
-No, I don’t need that extra slice of cake (well that’s rediculous, clearly but you catch my drift!).
-Usually in the throw of the New Year resolution excitement I get caught up in trying to improve my life, and somehow I always think this should involve doing more.
+No, I don’t want another gin – well that’s rediculous, clearly, but you catch my drift!
+Usually, in the throw of the New Year resolution excitement I get caught up in trying to improve my life, and somehow I always think this should involve doing more.

 Hope you all enjoyed your festive period and the horror or returning to work wasn’t to bad!
 Here’s to the Happiest of New Years!